IMPORTANT: Lead Counsel Labaton Sucharow LLP is pleased to report that on September

 have produced approximately 45 million pages of documents, which includes more than

 28 million pages produced by PwC.
-Counsel for Lead Plaintiff has reviewed and analyzed
+Counsel for Lead Plaintiff reviewed and analyzed

 virtually all of the documents produced to date.
-In addition, Lead Plaintiff has
+In addition, Lead Plaintiff took

-As noted above, Lead Plaintiff and PwC have now reached an agreement to settle the
+As noted above, Lead Plaintiff and PwC reached an agreement to settle the claims

-claims against PwC in the Action on terms that are summarized here.
-Lead Plaintiff
+against PwC in the Action on terms that are summarized here.
+Lead Plaintiff and

-and PwC, through their counsel, have engaged in substantial arm’s-length negotiations
+PwC, through their counsel, engaged in substantial arm's-length negotiations in

-in an effort to resolve all claims that have been or could have been asserted in
+an effort to resolve all claims that have been or could have been asserted in the

-the Action against PwC.
-Lead Plaintiff’s counsel and PwC’s counsel have conducted
+Action against PwC.
+Lead Plaintiff's counsel and PwC's counsel conducted numerous

-numerous meetings and conferences, including multiple mediation sessions before
+meetings and conferences, including multiple mediation sessions before a former

-a former federal judge who acted as an independent mediator, in which the terms
+federal judge who acted as an independent mediator, in which the terms of the Settlement

 IMPORTANT DATES & DEADLINES